atahani/reactjs-tutorial/03_eslint/README.md

 ext install vscode-eslint
 ```

-5. add this config to user settings
+5.add this config to user settings

 ```
 "eslint.run": "onType",
 ```

-6. open keyboard shortcuts and add this to keybindings.json
+6.open keyboard shortcuts and add this to keybindings.json

 ```
 {